Lifetime mortgages

 What is a lifetime mortgage?

-The size of your debt grows rapidly as a result.
-However, most lifetime mortgages include a “no negative equity” clause, which means the amount you owe can never be greater than the value of your home.
+All members of the Equity Release Council include a “no negative equity” guarantee as one of their key standards.
+This means the amount you owe can never exceed the value of your home.

 How does a lifetime mortgage work?